kuronneko/kuro2etv2/README.md

 ### Description:
 Simple algorithm for encrypting text, based on the hexadecimal system.
 This console application works as a password manager using the kuro algorithm to encrypt text and store it in a database (Through the Api Rest).

-In this new version, the console application needs to connect to a Rest API, in order to centralize the information and be used with different platforms.
+In this new version, the console application has the option of connecting to a REST API, in order to centralize the information and be used with different platforms.

 ### Features:
 * Custom Algorithm to encrypt/decrypt text